Cascoda/cascoda-sdk/baremetal/mikrosdk-lib/hal/README.md

 # hal

-This directory contains all the files in hal layer.
+This directory contains all the files that make up the HAL layer.

 This layer gives compatibility between high level MikroElektronika library and low level Cascoda library.